kb1ns/awacs/README.md

 2. AWACS defaults use MongoDB as data storage, so we need start MongoDB before

-3. Open awacs-server/conf/awacs.properties and modify MongoDB's host and port(default is 127.0.0.1:27017)
+3. Edit awacs-server/conf/awacs.properties and modify MongoDB's host and port(default is 127.0.0.1:27017)

 4. Start AWACS